Skip to content

 Delicacy of honor which is sensitive to shame: Generally speaking, honor and dignity are positive traits.
 The best leaders are known for holding themselves and their subordinates to a certain standard.
 However, there are two notable situations where this honor becomes a liability.

-First, when the opponent is not honorable.
-You place yourself and your team at great risk if you believe that there is some merit in meeting a dishonorable opponent with only honorable tactics.
+First, when the opponent is not honorable, you place yourself and your team at great risk if you believe there is some merit in meeting a dishonorable opponent with only honorable tactics.

-When you do this, you have ruled out the use of certain tactics while the opponent knows no such limits.
-This is fine and acceptable in contests where there is nothing on the line.
-But when life or liberty or at stake, this is poor leadership.
+When you do this, you have ruled out certain tactics while the opponent knows no such limits.
+This is fine and acceptable in contests where nothing is on the line.
+But when life or liberty is at stake, this is poor leadership.

 The second instance where sensitivity to shame is a weakness is when you face unfavorable conditions or defeat and refuse to back down or change course.
 If you lead your team to slaughter and you don’t have to, and you won’t change your mind because of honor, it becomes a dishonorable decision.